 Consider moving to a smaller office space so some employees can be in office, but you’re not paying for real estate for the majority who will remain remote.

-Consider a “leave the house, not the neighborhood” option of supporting employees to use local, coworking workspaces, such as WeWork.
+Consider a “leave the house, not the neighborhood” option of supporting employees to use local, coworking workspaces.

 Some companies are announcing plans to close headquarters and large offices, REI being the latest.
 REI closed its headquarters earlier this year and allowed employees to work from home and it is now leaning “into remote working as an engrained, supported, and normalized model.”